 There followed quick acceptance of the revision of ISO/IEC 17025 from ISO/TC 176, the committee that had developed both the management system principles behind ISO 9000 and the resulting ISO 9001 standard.

-The set of principles that helped carry this argument are:
+The set of principles that helped carry this argument are contained in the MOTIVA 17025 Guide.
+They are:

 - Capacity

 - Exercise of Responsibility

 - Scientific Method

-- Objectivity of Results
+- · Objectivity of Results

 - Impartiality of Conduct

 - Traceability of Measurement

 - Repeatability of Test

 - Transparency of Process